control-alt-repeat/website/src/content/homepage/-index.md

       - Your media will be securely transferred and delivered via digital download, USB, or both – your choice
     button:
       enable: true
-      label: Read more about Digital Conversion
+      label: Read more about digital conversion
       link: /digital-conversion

   - title: Upgrade Your Laptop or PC for Better Performance